sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 4 - API Gateway and Application Lambda.md

 # STAGE 4B - Configure the Lambda Function

 Scroll down, and remove all the code from the `lambda_function` text box
-Open this link in a new tab https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/api_lambda.py Move back to the Lambda console.
+Open the link in a new tab to the python code given in Codes folder.
+Move back to the Lambda console.
 Select the existing lambda code and delete it.
 Paste the code into the lambda fuction.